 If you’ve been reading my blog for any length of time, you’ve probably read about some of the struggles I’ve had getting along with my strong-willed sons.
-The last few years have been especially difficult.
-As my oldest son has approached the teen years, he and I have had a hard time seeing eye to eye on things.
-In fact, there have been times when I loved my son – but I struggled to genuinely like him.
+The tween years were especially difficult.
+As my sons approached the teen years, we had a hard time seeing eye to eye on things.
+In fact, there were times when I loved my sons but I struggled to genuinely like them.

-Of course, it doesn’t start out that way.
-I always try so hard to remain in control of my emotions.
-I strive to stop taking it personally when my son gets angry with me.
-But after being yelled at or talked to in a disrespectful manner for a certain amount of time, I’m notorious for losing my cool.
+Of course, it never started out that way.
+I always tried so hard to remain in control of my emotions.
+I tried desperately to stop taking it personally when my son became angry with me.
+But after being yelled at or talked to in a disrespectful manner for a certain amount of time, I was notorious for losing my cool.

 Parenting is hard work!